-Cabins, Cottages and Yurts: : State Parks has implemented an enhanced COVID-19 cleaning and sanitizing protocol at the conclusion of each reservation requiring a two-day reduction in weekly reservations at
+Cabins, Cottages and Yurts: State Parks has implemented an enhanced COVID-19 cleaning and sanitizing protocol at the conclusion of each reservation that may require a two-day reduction in weekly reservations

-many locations to allow staff adequate time to perform these tasks for the health and safety of our visitors.
-We will continue to evaluate our protocols as the COVID-19 status evolves.
+to allow staff adequate time to perform these tasks for the health and safety of our visitors.
+Stays may also be subject to 5 PM check-in, 10 AM check-out times.
+We will continue to evaluate our protocols as the COVID-19

 New York State Park Camping Guidelines

 2021 Camping: New York State Park campsites, cabins, cottages, and yurts are currently opening as scheduled for the 2021 season.
 Effective May 15 - Columbus Day, same-day reservations will be allowed until 3pm on day of arrival; this applies to campsites only.
 Reservations can be made online or through the call center.
 Walk-ins will not be permitted.

 Golf:Operating schedules will differ across the state.
 Call the course directly for current information.

 Travel Advisory: Please note New York State, New Jersey, and Connecticut have implemented a tri-state travel advisory that requires any individuals traveling from states with significant community spread of COVID-19 to quarantine for 14 days upon arrival.
 Visit https://coronavirus.health.ny.gov/covid-19-travel-advisory for more information on the advisory, including the daily updated list of affected states.

 While enjoying outdoor spaces, please continue to follow the CDC/NYSDOH's guidelines for preventing the spread of colds, flu, and COVID-19:

 DEC and State Parks also encourage visitors to state parks and state lands, and other parks to: